Piraeus-Perama light railway

 The Piraeus-Perama light railway (Τραμ Περάματος) was a standard gauge suburban light railway line in Greece which connected Piraeus with Perama and Salamis Naval Base.
-The line was owned by the Hellenic Electric Railways and operated from 1936 to 1977.
+The line was owned by the Hellenic Electric Railways private company and operated from 1936 to 1977.

 History

 The construction of a railway line connecting Piraeus to Perama was decided when the Hellenic Navy developed Salamis Naval Base as their main naval facility in the 1890s.
-The right to build the line was given to the former "Athens-Piraeus Railway".
-However no action was taken until 1930, when the successor company "Hellenic Electric Railways" decided to start construction of the line.
+The right to build the line was given to the former "Athens-Piraeus Railway company S.A.".
+However no action was taken until 1930, when the successor company "Hellenic Electric Railways" member of British company "Power and Traction Finance Ltd" decided to start construction of the line.
 Construction was finished in 1935 but services did not start until 20 July 1936, when rolling stock became available by Breda Costruzioni Ferroviarie.

-The line was standard gauge, electrified at 600 V DC, alimented by an overhead line system.
+The line was standard gauge, electrified at 600 V DC by an overhead line system.
 The first 710 m of the line operated as a street running tramway along Kondyli Coast, using the existing Piraeus Harbour tramway tracks.
 After this point the line was separated from road traffic, running on its own railway type right-of-way, laid with Vignoles rail having a mass of 34 kg/m, thus allowing even standard railway rolling stock to use the line.
 As the line was single track, seven passing loops were constructed along its length to allow a frequent service in both directions.
 No signal system was ever installed and safe circulation was achieved by the use of predefined passing loops per each service.
 The last 800 m section of the line was located within the naval base area and only Navy personnel bearing a pass, controlled by Naval Police, was allowed to continue.

 During the World War II German occupation the line was connected to the mainline of the Hellenic State Railways with a curve at Methonis street, allowing freight trains to access Keratsini Port.
 At Keratsini a short branch was constructed leading to one of the jetties.
 Due to serious damages on infrastructure and rolling stock caused by Allied bombing of Piraeus on 11 January 1944 the line paused service until April 1945.